-If you are dealing with chronic pain, I know first hand how difficult it can be.
+If you are dealing with chronic pain, I know firsthand how difficult it can be.
 I’m not just saying I understand, I really do understand.
 I am living your life and I have compiled 10 tips to survive chronic pain in a fast-paced world.
-I hope that my mistakes will help someone turn things around early on instead of later like it took me to do.
+I hope that my mistakes will help someone turn things around early on instead of later as it took me to do.

 Going from the caretaker to the patient was one of the hardest transitions for me.
 I spent many lunch breaks sitting with patients dealing with pain while not really understanding it at all.
 I felt sympathetic and wanted to do everything I could for them, but I never grasped how a person’s life could change in a blink of an eye from chronic pain.
 And I really did not understand how pain could take over someone’s life.